-For the Marvoneri springs, located on the middle course and very close to the water supply drills, the fitting was also very satisfactory (efficiency 70.7% in calibration, 60.1% in validation).
-Indeed, the model represents the two characteristic periods of flow intermittency, where the first (May-December 1990) is merely due to the persistent drought of the late 1980's, whereas the second one, lasted more than a year (end of 1992 to start of 1994), resulted as combination of unfavourable hydrological conditions and intensive use of the newly constructed boreholes.
+For the Mavroneri springs, located on the middle course and very close to the water supply wells, the fitting was also very satisfactory (efficiency 69.3% in calibration, 60.1% in validation).
+Indeed, the model represents the two characteristic periods of flow intermittency, where the first (May- December 1990) is entirely due to the persistent drought of the late 1980's, whereas the second one, lasted more than a year (end of 1992 to start of 1994), resulted as combination of unfavourable hydrological conditions and intensive use of the newly constructed boreholes.
 Between these extremely dry periods, an impressive increase of discharge was observed, well-represented by the model.
-In general, the overall fitting on this particularly important hydrograph was a major guarantee of the model performance, especially when taking into account the high uncertainty of such a karstic system.
+In general, the overall fitting on this particularly important hydrograph was a major guarantee of the model performance, especially when taking into account the high uncertainty of such a karst system.

 Regarding the other springs, the model fitting was less satisfactory, although acceptable.
 The efficiency values achieved vary from 72.4% for the Agia Paraskevi springs (the less important of the whole system) to 26.5% for the Melas springs.
 The latter contribute significantly to the total basin runoff and their mechanisms are extremely complex.
-Previous attempts to represent the corresponding groundwater system failed, even when detailed models were used.
+Previous modelling attempts failed, even when detailed tools were used.
 For example, a simulation based on the MODFLOW achieved an efficiency value of 10% (Nalbantis et al., 2002), whereas the lumped approach of Rozos et al. (2004) attained a value of 19.4%, regarding the combined representation of Melas and Polygyra springs (the corresponding value for the validation period was slightly negative).
-Hence, the actual approach worked better, although additional improvement is necessary to ensure a satisfactory predictive capacity.
+Hence, the specific approach, based on a rough discretization of the groundwater field and the use of linear (i.e. Darcian) equations for describing water interchanges between groundwater tanks, worked better than the generic MODFLOW, mainly regarding the preservation of the observed water balance (as indicated by the negligible bias values).
+Yet, the lack of extended spatial information and the uncertainties of natural mechanisms did not allow a more thorough schematization and parameterization, which would probably (but not definitely) improve the model performance.